 There are many other ways in which a bicycle accident can occur, and determining the cause of the accident is just one of the things an experienced Auburn bicycle accident lawyer can do to help establish the legal basis for your case.What to Do and What Not to Do When Involved in a Bicycle Accident

-If you are involved in an accident while cycling in Auburn, the actions you take following the accident can significantly impact any future bicycle accident lawsuit.
+If you are involved in an accident while cycling in Auburn, your actions following the accident can significantly impact any future bicycle accident lawsuit.
 Here are some things to remember:

 DO: Gather evidence and witness information.
 Of course, your ability to do this will depend on the extent of your injuries.
 If possible, it is best to call a friend or family member to the scene so that they can complete these tasks on your behalf.
 Recording contact information from any witnesses is essential - especially if the police do not respond to the accident.
 Photographs of your bicycle, the involved vehicle(s), and the accident scene will also be beneficial.
 As soon as you can, record your recollection of the facts of the accident.

 DO NOT: Say "I'm sorry" or admit fault.
 Avoid making any statement suggesting that you were the sole cause of the accident, even if you believe your actions may have contributed to the incident.
 Such a statement is often used against cyclists by insurance companies to deny or limit compensation.
 Even if you were partially at fault for the accident, the motorist might have also been engaged in behavior that contributed to the crash.The Important Role of an Experienced Bicycle Accident Lawyer